Algorithms for FFT Beamforming Radio Interferometers: Discussion and Conclusions

 Sculpting the beam shape, for example to suppress sidelobes, is also more effectively done on FFT beam intensity rather than in voltage space.
-This is usually done by tapering the aperture: applying a spatial window function to the antenna signals prior to beamforming.
-In Figure~\ref{f:windowed_beams} we show that an identical beam shape can be obtained by taking a linear combination of the FFT formed beam intensities.
-Furthermore, beams formed in this way retain more sky information than those formed by applying a spatial window to the voltages, with peak sensitivity loss of only a 5\%, compared to 17\% for the half sine window considered here.
-Interestingly, the optimal windowed beam has 14\% more integrated area than the unwindowed pointed beam, and as such, would be more effective in searches for point sources unless the brightness distribution is steeper than $N \sim (S_\nu^{\rm min})^3$.
-This is analogous to the principle employed in \citet{2017ApJ...844..161A} to increase FRB discovery rates with the CHIME Pathfinder using an ``incoherent formed beam''.
+In contrast to the normal procedure of applying a spatial window function to the antenna signals prior to beamforming, forming a sculpted beam from the FFT beams preserves more sky information for the same beam shape.
 Windowed beams can also be formed to arbitrary steering angles from a more compact subset of the FFT beams, as shown in Figure~\ref{f:wA}, which may have advantages in applications where the computational cost of this operation is significant.

 When localizing a source (such as a fast radio burst) from multi-beam detections, it is important to account for noise correlations in the formed beams, since these are present even in cases where the visibilities are uncorrelated.
 Failure to account for these correlations will result in a sub-optimal estimator and/or mis-estimations of the localization uncertainty.
 We have derived a source-location estimator that operates directly on the FFT beams, and accounts for these correlations for simple noise models.
 This estimator may be particularly useful in triggered baseband recording systems, where there is complete freedom in how to correlate the data.